 In order to decide whether the symptoms are truly pointing in the direction of depression ask yourself: ‘To what extent is your child’s feelings of sadness and the behavior interfering with their everyday life and normal development?’
 If the answer is significant, you might need to get it checked out with your general practitioner.

-Remember that you know your own child best and will be aware of changes in their behavior and emotion.
+Remember that you know your own child best and will be aware of changes in their behaviour and emotion.
 You might also want to include other sources that know your child like their teacher or other members of your extended family.
 Trust your own instinct and if you feel something is wrong, get it checked out.